Billplz/Billplz-for-WooCommerce/readme.txt

 == Changelog ==

+= 3.24.1 =
+* NEW: Add Senangpay for Skip Bill Page option.

 = 3.24.0 =
 * FIXED: Ensure space at name didn't automatically trimmed
 * NEW: Provide option not to clear cart